tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 [&uparrow; Back to Outline](#outline)

-Method `FinalizeBlock` includes an `events` field at the top level in its `Response*`, and one `events` field per transaction included in the block.
+Methods `BeginBlock, DeliverTx and EndBlock ` include an `events` field at the top level in its `Response*`, and one `events` field per transaction included in the block.
 Applications may respond to this ABCI++ method with an event list for each executed transaction, and a general event list for the block itself.
 Events allow applications to associate metadata with transactions and blocks.
-Events returned via `FinalizeBlock` do not impact Tendermint consensus in any way and instead exist to power subscriptions and queries of Tendermint state.
+Events returned via these ABCI methods do not impact Tendermint consensus in any way and instead exist to power subscriptions and queries of Tendermint state.

 An `Event` contains a `type` and a list of `EventAttributes`, which are key-value string pairs denoting metadata about what happened during the method's (or transaction's) execution. `Event` values can be used to index transactions and blocks according to what happened during their execution.
+Note that the set of events returned for a block from `BeginBlock` and `EndBlock` are merged.
+In case both methods return the same key, only the value defined in `EndBlock` is used.
+(TODO verify this in code)

 Each event has a `type` which is meant to categorize the event for a particular `Response*` or `Tx`.
 A `Response*` or `Tx` may contain multiple events with duplicate